inspec/inspec-aws/docs/resources/aws_transit_gateway_connects.md

 # aws\_transit\_gateway\_connects

-Use the `aws_transit_gateway_connects` InSpec audit resource to test properties of a plural AWS EC2 TransitGatewayConnect.
+Use the `aws_transit_gateway_connects` InSpec audit resource to test properties of multiple AWS EC2 transit gateway Connect attachments.

-The AWS::EC2::TransitGatewayConnect resource creates a Connect attachment from a specified transit gateway attachment.
+The `AWS::EC2::TransitGatewayConnect` resource creates a Connect attachment from a specified transit gateway attachment.

 ## Syntax

-Ensure that transit gateway connect exists.
+Ensure that transit gateway Connect exists.

     describe aws_transit_gateway_connects do
       it { should exist }
     end

 ## Parameters

+This resource does not require any parameters.

 For additional information, see the [AWS documentation on AWS EC2 TransitGatewayConnect](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-transitgatewayconnect.html).